jgnewman/lightningDOM/tsuki/README.md

 When trying to show how virtual DOMs stack up against each other, it can be tough to get your hands on raw copies of the core virtual DOM implementations that live _inside_ larger frameworks like React and Vue.
 Plus, in real life, people aren't using those raw implementations, they're using the larger frameworks.

-Tsuki is meant to achieve core feature parity with some of these frameworks, while leveraging LightningDOM at its core.
-Specifically, it provides composable components, redux-like state management, and reactive re-rendering as a response to stage changes.
+Tsuki is meant to achieve core feature parity with some of these frameworks while leveraging LightningDOM for the heavy lifting.
+For the purposes of these benchmarks, "core feature parity" means composable components, state management, and reactive re-rendering as a response to stage changes.
 With that in mind, here are the results of the latest test (smaller is better):

 ```
 lightningDOM (raw) v0.0.1   0.5969 seconds   ■■■■■■
-Tsuki v0.0.1                0.7107 seconds   ■■■■■■■
+Tsuki v0.0.1                0.6544 seconds   ■■■■■■■
 vue v2.5.17                 1.2807 seconds   ■■■■■■■■■■■■■
 react v16.5.2               2.0562 seconds   ■■■■■■■■■■■■■■■■■■■■■
 preact v8.3.1               1.8245 seconds   ■■■■■■■■■■■■■■■■■■